jmhutch/minecraft/docs/pages/recipes.md

   }
 ```

+Add textures and json as per usual; See the [github repo](https://github.com/jmhutch/minecraft/tree/master/05-recipes) for examples.

-Now if you run the client you should be able to grab a stack of ingots and create some Obsidian armor and tools.
+Now if you run the client you should be able to grab a stack of ingots and sticks and create some Obsidian armor and tools.